 The findings of the investigation are detailed on the following pages.
-There is a map for each address affected.
-The maps detail the causes that led to flooding within the catchment as well as when and where they were experienced.
-It also sets out which Risk Management Authorities have responsibility to help manage the causes of the flooding.
-The maps set out recommendations to mitigate the causes and impacts of the flooding experienced within this catchment.
+There is a map for the address affected.
+The map details the causes that led to flooding within the catchment.
+It also sets out who has responsibility to help manage the causes of the flooding.
+The map also sets out recommendations to mitigate the causes and impacts of the flooding experienced within this catchment.